Mexican Train Rules: What is the "Tapping Rule" and how does it work?

 FAQs about the Mexican Train tapping rule

 You still have to announce your uno, but like every other turn, you’ll put a train marker on your personal train if you cannot play.
 Play moves clockwise and rules for covering doubles stand.
+In some variations, known as the 'private train' rule, players can lay down as many playable dominoes as they want on their personal train from the very start of the game, enhancing the pace and strategy of gameplay.

 At the end of the game, one common situation might be players laying multiple dominoes and two or more doubles they can’t cover.
 You and several players may have to repeatedly announce your uno until someone can cover the double tile or the boneyard has no more tiles.

 If you didn’t tap or announce you’re on your final tile, and no one notices, the window for someone to make you draw two tiles expires once the next player plays or draws a tile.
+Remember, only one Mexican train can be active during a game, so it's crucial to follow the rules closely.

 Play free online where tapping is just part of the game